MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 <img src="../fig/rmd-01-FirstPlotAddColor-1.png" width="540" style="display: block; margin: auto;" />

-Here we can see that Deep samples have fewer cells than Shallow waters.
+Here we can see that Deep samples have fewer cells than Shallow samples.
 Notice that when we add a mapping for color, ggplot automatically provided a legend for us.
 It took care of assigning different colors to each of our unique values of the `env_group` variable.
 (Note that when we mapped the x and y values, those drew the actual axis labels, so in